Placement Testing and College- Level Proficiency

 Placement Testing is offered at the Paterson, Passaic, and Wanaque campuses.
 A photo ID must be presented on the student’s test day.
 (Acceptable forms of ID include a driver’s license, military ID, passport, high school photo ID [if a recent graduate], other official government-issued ID, or a PCCC student ID.)

 Transfer students may be exempt from placement testing if they have successfully taken College-level English and Math.
-Have an official transcript sent directly to the PCCC Office of Admissions for a transfer credit evaluation.
+Transfer students must have official transcripts sent directly to the PCCC Office of Admissions for a transfer credit evaluation.

-High School GPA: Students who have graduated from high school within the past 3 years and have a cumulative grade point average (GPA) of 3.0 or higher may be placed at College level for English and Math.
-For consideration, the student must have an official transcript sent to the PCCC Office of Admissions prior to registering.
+High School GPA: Students who have graduated from high school within the past 3 years and have a cumulative grade point average (GPA) of 3.0 or higher may be considered for placement at College level for English and Math.
+Students must have an official transcript sent to the PCCC Office of Admissions prior to registering.

 SAT Scores: High school students who have achieved a score of 450 on the Evidence-Based Reading and Writing (EBRW) section of the SAT within the past 5 years will be placed at College level for English.
 Students who achieved a 500 on the Math section of the SAT within the past 5 years will be placed at College level for Math.
 Students must submit official SAT results from the College Board to the PCCC Office of Admissions.

 ACT Scores: Students who achieved a 22 in the Math section of the ACT within the past 5 years will be placed at College level for Math.
 Students who achieved a 22 in the reading section and an 18 in the English section within the past 5 years will be placed in College level English.
 Official scores must be submitted to the PCCC Office of Admissions.

 The placement test should be taken seriously.
 Students should prepare ahead of time and can find information on the test as well as practice exams at http://www.pccc.edu/prospective/getting-started-admissions/new-students/placement-testing.